 Key: 'Similar Schools' are a group of Victorian government schools that are like this school, taking into account the school's socioeconomic background of students, the number of non-English speaking students and the size and location of the school.

 NAPLAN

 Percentage of students in the Strong or Exceeding proficiency levels in NAPLAN.

-Note: The NAPLAN test was revised in 2023 and the results are no longer comparable to previous years.
-Hence, the 4-year average has been removed until 4-years of data is available.
+Note: The NAPLAN test was revised in 2023.
+As a result, a 2-year average has been provided for 2024.